 Taking an invoice with In payment service status for payment

-In the opening Payment selection view, the payable amount is 0.00€ on a red background if the invoice has previously been taken for payment with the full open balance of the invoice.
-Below the payment, it is stated when the latest payment file was sent from Netvisor to the bank and with what amount.
+In the Payment selection view, the payable amount is shown as 0.00 € on a red background if the invoice has previously been taken for payment with the full open balance of the invoice.
+Below the payment, it is shown when the latest payment file was sent from Netvisor to the bank and with what amount.

 Paying a purchase invoice in parts